 Program provides critical path to market

-The MOJO program made it even easier for local makers to get onto store shelves.
+MOJO made it even easier for local makers to get onto store shelves.
 Products are available across all Market of Choice locations statewide.
 Collaborative relationships with incubators have been integral to the program’s success.

 Those incubators include Built Oregon, Get Your Recipe to Market, The Food Innovation Center, Xcelerate Women, PNW Food and Beverage Group, Rogue Valley Food System and Cultivate Bend.
 These partnerships help Market of Choice discover new Oregon makers every year.